nikomatsakis/rustacean-principles/src/what_is_rust.md

 ## What are the Rustacean Principles?

 The **Rustacean principles** are a set of principles which guide us in building Rust.
 They begin with a description of [how Rust empowers its users](./how_rust_empowers.md).
-These goals guide us in designing features and help us decide how to

-* [How Rust ought to feel](./how_rust_feels.md) covers the underlying design principles of Rust.
+This section describes the various goals that we shoot for when designing elements of Rust.

-* [How to Rustacean](./how_to_rustacean.md) describes the way that Rust team members are expected to act.
-You can think of it like a companion to the [Code of Conduct][CoC]: whereas the [CoC] describes the bare minimum expected of any Rust participant, the [How to Rustacean] section describes what is takes to become a member of a Rust team.
+Rust is developed and maintained by the members of its [various teams](https://www.rust-lang.org/governance).
+The next section of this site, [How to Rustacean](./how_to_rustacean.md), is a guide for the ways that members of those teams are expected to act.
+You can think of it like a companion to the [Code of Conduct][CoC]: whereas the [CoC] describes the bare minimum expected of any Rust participant, the [How to Rustacean] section describes what is means to excel.

-* [Case studies](./case_studies.md) walks through various examples of things in Rust and shows how they reflect a balance amongst the design principles.
+Finally, the [case studies](./case_studies.md) section applies both the previous sections to various examples from Rust's history, and shows how the principles can help guide us.

 ## Why develop these principles?